-Continental collision results in a great deal of crustal deformation (faults and folds), metamorphism, and crustal thickening leading to the formation of magma at the root of mountain chains.
+Continental collision results in intense crustal deformation (faults and folds), metamorphism, and crustal thickening leading to the formation of magma at the root of mountain chains.
 But the continental lithosphere can also be affected by vertical movements with little or no deformation.
-These vertical movements of the continental lithosphere are referred to as epeirogeny.
+These vertical movements of the continental lithosphere involving little deformation are referred to as epeirogeny.
 There are two main causes of epeirogenic movements: (1) glacial rebound and (2) the heating/cooling of the lithosphere.